CFSAN / Office of Analytics and Outreach

 - Some individual pesticide results use number codes to represent the extraction and determination methods used.
 The codes appear as three- and two-digit numbers, respectively.
 See Pesticide Extraction and Determination Codes (PDF, 491KB) for a key showing which method each of these number codes represents.

-- In the table below, the years listed for radionuclide results (2005, 2004, and 2003) are followed by an additional number (either 1, 2, 3, or 4).
+- In the table above, the years listed for radionuclide results (2005, 2004, and 2003) are followed by an additional number (either 1, 2, 3, or 4).
 The additional number indicates which of the four market baskets collected for that year included radionuclide measurements; for example, 2005-2 means that the food samples tested for radionuclides in 2005 came from the second market basket collected that year.

 If you have questions about the Total Diet Study, email TDS@fda.hhs.gov.